rllov/Let-s-Mesh-Mobile-app/Readme.md

 ## Contributing

 Pull and Cloning requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
-When pushing back to